Characters: Dragon Ball Z Villains

 - The Unfavorite: Vegeta and Nappa didn't like him much, referring him as a weakling for dying.

-- And not mentioning how Bardock never thought of him once, even in his dying moments
+- And not mentioning how Bardock never thought of him once, even in his dying moments.

 - Villain Forgot to Level Grind: Lampshaded in Attack of the Saiyans where Goku points out that Raditz didn't train at all in Hell.
 It seems he prefers trying to steal magical items to instantly get power.

 - Villainous Widow's Peak: Does not take after his father at all.
+Or his mother.

-- Warm-Up Boss/Wake-Up Call Boss: Manages to be both.
+- Warmup Boss/Wake-Up Call Boss: Manages to be both.

-- "Well Done, Son" Guy: Hinted in some of the video games like Burst Limit.
+- "Well Done, Son!"
+Guy: Hinted in some of the video games like Burst Limit.

 - Would Hurt a Child: He threatens to have Gohan killed unless Goku joins him.
 Big mistake.

 - The Worf Effect: Basically his purpose.
 He shows up, no sells Piccolo's blasts, curb stomps Goku and Krillin with one hit each, and spends most of the rest of his screen time beating down Goku and Piccolo.
-Then he reveals he isn't even half as powerful as one his partners, and several times weaker than the other.
+Then he reveals he isn't even half as powerful as one of his partners, and several times weaker than the other.